 Prerequisites: Audition and director's permission Guided participation in major theatrical production as actress, assistant director/stage manager, or technical support (minimum of 45 hours of work time as crew member or crew head).
-May be repeated.
-Maximum of 4 credit hours may be included in minimum of 62 credits required for an associate degree.
+May be repeated a maximum of 4 credit hours.
 0-1 credit